-Prism Counseling is a division of Arizona Christian Counseling, a pastoral counseling group practice located in Phoenix.
-Founded by Tres Adames in 2012, Arizona Christian Counseling is an Institutional Member of the Association for Clinical Pastoral Education (ACPE).
+Prism Counseling was founded by Tres Adames in 2012 and is an Institutional Member of the Association for Clinical Pastoral Education (ACPE).
 Below, Tres describes how and why he started Prism Counseling:

 Hi, my name is Tres Adames and I am the founder of Prism Counseling.
 I am a pastoral counselor, a member of the LGBTQ community, and a survivor of conversion therapy.
 I founded Prism Counseling to be a place for LGBTQ people of faith to receive spiritual support that affirms and empowers them to be who they really are.
 I know what it's like to meet a new counselor or even a new pastor, only to wonder if they are truly accepting, affirming, and educated, about the LGBTQ community.